dpjanes/iotdb-homestar/README.md

 Where the top "Native Code" is HTML, MQTT, FireBase, a database and so forth.
 If this isn't clear, don't worry about it.
 Home☆Star handles this for most instances where you'll need this.

+### Other concepts

+Here's a few other interesting concepts from IOTDB.

+* **Bridge** - a standard way of interfacing to Things in Node.JS.
+Actually works mostly independently of IOTDB and can be used stand-alone.
+* **Deferred Operations** - Node.JS typically uses lots of callbacks: you wait for something to be ready, get a notification, then do stuff.
+In IOTDB you typically say "do this operation" and when the Thing becomes available it is then performed.
+* **Bands** - in IOTDB, a Thing is really a unique identifier, plus a series of "bands".
+Bands are named JSON dictionaries, currently "istate", "ostate", "meta" and "model".
+You manipulate Things solely by manipulating bands.
+* **Transporters** - a lot of really common and useful operations can done simply by modelling it by moving band data around.
+For example, Home☆Star's HTML interface is made by a "HTML Transporter" being connected to a "IOTDB Transporter".
+* **Stores** - (a work in progress) a variation of Transporters that moves data in bulk to a data store
+* **Transmogrifiers** - (a work in progress) we can e.g. make a Fahrenheit temperature sensor look like a Celsius one, so as a programmer you don't have to worry about incompatible data sets.

 ## Contributing